Apple's iPhone 17 line-up includes a new ultra-thin model and $100 price hike for Pro model

 Cook tried to placate Trump by initially pledging that Apple would invest $500 billion i n the U.S. over the next four years, and then upped the ante last month by adding another $100 billion to the commitment.
 He also gifted Trump a statue featuring a 24-karat gold base.

 That kind of diplomacy has helped insulate Apple from Trump's most severe tariffs.
-However, the iPhones being brought into the U.S. still face duties of about 25%, stoking speculation that the company will reveal its first across-the-board price increase in five years in an effort to preserve its hefty profit margins.
+However, the iPhones being brought into the U.S. still face duties of about 25%, stoking speculation that the company would increase prices in an effort to preserve its hefty profit margins.

-Since 2020, Apple has charged $800 for its basic iPhone and $1,200 for its top offering, but analysts now believe the company may raise prices by $50 to $100 on some of the new models.
-If Apple does announce price increases, it will come just weeks after Google held steady on prices for its new Pixel smartphones.

 Although Apple's stock price is still down by 4% so far this year, the shares have been bouncing back in recent months amid signs it won't be as hard hit by the tariffs as once feared, and a highly anticipated court ruling cleared the way for the company to continue receiving $20 billion annually to lock in Google's search engine as the default option on iPhones.